Improving "Fast Iterative Shrinkage-Thresholding Algorithm": Faster, Smarter and Greedier: Adaptive acceleration

 \subsection{Greedy FISTA}

-We conclude this section by discussing how to further improve the performance of restarting technique, achieving an even faster performance than Rada-FISTA and restarting FISTA \cite{o2012adaptive}.
+We conclude this section by discussing how to further improve the performance of the restarting technique, achieving an even faster performance than Rada-FISTA and restarting FISTA \cite{o2012adaptive}.

 The oscillation of FISTA schemes is caused by the fact that $\ak \to 1$.
-For the restarting scheme \cite{o2012adaptive}, resetting $\tk$ to $1$ forces $\ak$ to increase from $0$ again, become close enough to $1$ and cause next oscillation, then the scheme restarts.
-For such loop, if we can shorten the gap between two restarts, then extra acceleration could be obtained.
+For the restarting scheme \cite{o2012adaptive}, resetting $\tk$ to $1$ forces $\ak$ to increase from $0$ again, become close enough to $1$ and cause the next oscillation, then the scheme restarts.
+With such a loop, if we can shorten the gap between two restarts, then maybe extra acceleration could be obtained.
 It turns out that using constant $\ak$ (close or equal to $1$) can achieve this goal.
 Therefore, we propose the following greedy restarting scheme.

-We abuse the notation by calling the above algorithm ``Greedy FISTA'', which uses constant inertial parameter $\ak \equiv 1$ for the momentum term: \begin{itemize} \item A larger step-size (than $1/L$) is chosen for $\gamma$, which can further shorten the oscillation period; \item As such large step-size may lead to divergence, we add a ``safeguard'' step to ensure the convergence.
+We abuse the notation by calling the above algorithm ``Greedy FISTA'', which uses constant inertial parameter $\ak \equiv 1$ for the momentum term: \begin{itemize} \item A larger step-size (than $1/L$) is chosen for $\gamma$, which can further shorten the oscillation period; \item As such a large step-size may lead to divergence, we add a ``safeguard'' step to ensure the convergence.
 This step shrinkages the value of $\gamma$ when certain condition (\eg $\norm{\xkp-\xk} \geq S \norm{x_1-x_0}$) is satisfied.
-Eventually we will have $\gamma = 1/L$ if safeguard is activated sufficient number of steps, and the convergence of the objective function value $\Phi(\xk)$ can be guaranteed. \end{itemize} In practice, we find that $\gamma \in [1/L, 1.3/L]$ provides faster performance than Rada-FISTA and restarting FISTA of \cite{o2012adaptive}; See Section~\ref{sec:experiment} for more detailed comparisons.
+Eventually we will have $\gamma = 1/L$ if the safeguard is activated a sufficient number of times. \end{itemize} In practice, we find that $\gamma \in [1/L, 1.3/L]$ provides faster performance than Rada-FISTA and restarting FISTA of \cite{o2012adaptive}; See Section~\ref{sec:experiment} for more detailed comparisons.